 - Lubricating the vehicle’s chassis

 - Performing a comprehensive multi-point vehicle inspection

 Finally, you can be assured that Driver’s Edge Complete Tire & Auto Service offers more than a cheap oil change!
-When your oil change service is complete, we will schedule your next oil change and discuss any other maintenance or auto repair recommendations with you.
+When your oil change service is complete, we will schedule your next oil change and discuss any other maintenance or auto repair service recommendations with you.